 How long will Maintenance Bonds stay in effect?

 The length of time that maintenance bonds remain in effect will depend on the period set by the project owner.
 The bond will only cover any defects in materials and workmanship for the amount of time specified once the project has been completed.
 The project owner would have to file a claim on the bond within that window before it is no longer valid.

 Additionally, maintenance bonds are used when a project owner wants a warranty period exceeding one year.
 Warranty periods can be extended, but you need to pay for its annual fee.

 Note that some sureties are hesitant to go beyond a few years.
-Maintenance terms are often bound for 12, 18 or 24 months, but not more than that.
-If the contractor is incapable of resolving the warranty issue or their business is unavailable during the specific warranty period, the warranty bond provides the owner with financial support.
+Maintenance terms are often bound for 12, 18, or 24 months, but not more than that.
+If the contractor is incapable of resolving the warranty issue or their business is unavailable during the specified warranty period, the warranty bond provides the owner with financial support.
 The annual fee for a warranty bond is a fraction of the usual or expected cost of a Performance Bond.

 How much does a Maintenance Bond cost?

 The amount that you pay for this type of bond is only a fraction of the bond amount.
 If an applicant proved to have a high credit score, the bond cost could range between 1% and 4% of the total bond amount.

 For instance: A $50,000 maintenance bond can glean a premium between $500 and $2000.